Crested cuckoo-dove: Behaviour and ecology

 The crested cuckoo-dove occurs either alone or in pairs.
 Its flight is fast and direct.
 It feeds on fruit, such as those from the genera Osmoxylon and Schefflera.
 It usually forages in the canopy, but occasionally comes down to the ground to feed.
 The breeding biology of this pigeon is very poorly known.
 The only known nest was found in November 1995 on an inaccessible cliff next to a river on Choiseul Island and was made primarily of twigs.
 Nests contain a single egg, which is incubated by both parents.

 Status

-The crested cuckoo-dove is listed as being near threatened by the International Union for Conservation of Nature (IUCN) on the IUCN Red List.
+The crested cuckoo-dove is listed as being Least Concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List.
 It is mostly uncommon throughout its range and occurs in low densities, but its abundance varies in different regions and it can locally be common.
 It is widespread on Santa Isabel, fairly common on Kolombangara, Guadalcanal and San Cristobal, and rare on Bougainville.
-Its population has not been determined, but is believed to be moderately small and declining, primarily due to widespread deforestation in lowland forests across the species's range.
+Its population has not been determined, but is believed to be moderately small and declining, primarily due to widespread deforestation in lowland forests across the species' range.
 Populations in lowlands are thought to be decreasing rapidly, but those in more hilly regions are likely only declining slowly.
 Hunting is also a threat to the species, although its impact on the population is thought to be minor.